MaastrichtU-IDS/dsri-documentation/website/src/pages/help.md

 If you need help or have questions about the Data Science Research Infrastructure, try one of the mechanisms above:

+## New Project 📁

+Submit this [form](https://forms.gle/RorkVaNvZsBKerD58) to provide us information about your project.
+Afterwards we can provide you with the DSRI project and access to it.

 ## Submit issues 📝